mmontone/ten/README.md

 ```

 Template options are:
+- `:extends` : The template to extend from.
 - `:dot-syntax`: If T, templates are compiled with dot syntax enabled.
 Dot syntax is implemented via the Lisp library `access`.
 Default is T.
 - `:package`: The package in which to compile and export the template.
 By default, templates are compiled and exported in `TEN-TEMPLATES` package.
 - `:escape-html`: Whether to escape html in output tags.
 Default is T.